Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks: Initial comparison with transport model

 where $\chi_e$ and $v_e$ denote the electron heat diffusivity and electron heat convection velocity.

+Based on experimental observations presented in section \ref{ssec:Hmode}, we divide the simulation into three phases: ohmic phase, ECH pre H-mode phase and ECH H-mode phase.
+In the ohmic phase, we assume $v_e=0$ and reproduce the steady-state ohmic $T_e$ profile using a purely diffusive model.
+After the ECH is turned on, we invoke a heat pinch inside the core.
+Based on previous RTP modeling works \cite{Schilham_2001,Mantica2005} and the observation that radiated loss is much smaller than the Ohmic heating power density (figure \ref{fig:Prad_ohm}), we expect the existence of an outward heat convection inside the off-axis $T_e$ peak.
+In addition, the inward shift of $T_e$ maximum relative to $\rho_{dep}$ suggests that heat convection is inward around $\rho_{dep}$.
+Thus, to model the heat pinch and simulate the effect of convection, we use two parameters $v_{1}$ and $v_{2}$ to create $v_e$ input profiles of the form:

+$\rho_c$ is chosen to be at the foot the off-axis peaks, and the rest of the $v_e$ profile is generated using linear interpolation.
+The $\chi_e$ profile is also changed in response to the application of ECH.
+In the ECH pre H-mode phase, $T_e$ starts from the Ohmic profile, grows over the radial profile, and forms the initial off-axis $T_e$ peak. $35$ ms after the ECH is switched on, the simulation enters the ECH H-mode phase.
+In the third phase, we continue from the pre H-mode off-axis peaked profile and recreate the experimentally observed $T_e$ profile evolution.
+Both the $\chi_e$ and $v_e$ profiles are modified at L-H transition.

-Since results from section \ref{ssec:ITB-observation} show that the heat pulse propagation follows a diffusive model without significant convection term, we assume $v_e=0$ in the model to minimize the number of free parameters.
-Radial $S_e$ profiles are obtained using power balance calculations by ONETWO \cite{ONETWO_ref} and TORAY-GA, which account for both Ohmic and ECH input power.
-To mimic the effect of ECH, $S_e$ and $\chi_e$ profiles are assumed to be constant except at the start of ECH application.
-This simplification further reduces the free parameters to two $\chi_e$ profiles, one before and the other one after ECH power is turned on.
-Using $S_e$ and $\chi_e$ profiles as inputs, the code solves Eq. \ref{eq:gevol} numerically using the Crank–Nicolson method to derive the $T_e$ profiles.
-The two $\chi_e$ profile inputs are then optimized to minimize the difference between simulated $T_e$ profile and the experimental one.
-The simulation results are shown in figures \ref{fig:gevola} and \ref{fig:gevolc}.
+To mimic the effect of ECH, $S_e$ profiles are assumed to be constant except at the start of ECH application.
+This simplification reduces the free parameters to three $\chi_e$ profiles and two $v_e$ profiles.
+Using $S_e$, $\chi_e$ and $v_e$ profiles as inputs, the code solves Eq. \ref{eq:gevol} numerically using the Crank–Nicolson method to derive the $T_e$ profiles.
+The $\chi_e$ and $v_e$ profile inputs are then optimized to minimize the difference between simulated $T_e$ profile and the experimental one.

-Figure \ref{fig:gevolb} shows the $\chi_e$ input profiles that reproduce the off-axis $T_e$ peak in an H-mode discharge.
-In this figure, we observe a depression in $\chi_e$ profile around $\rho\sim 0.3$ during both ohmic and ECH phase.
-Moreover, the $\chi_e$ well becomes wider and deeper after ECH turns on.
-This suggests that the narrow ITB present during ohmic phase becomes enhanced after L-H transition.
-In contrast, $\chi_e$ at the ECH deposition ($\rho_{dep}\sim 0.4$) need to be increased when ECH is applied in the simulation to match the less prominent off-axis $T_e$ peak during an L-mode discharge (see figure \ref{fig:gevold}). $\chi_e$ between $\rho\sim 0.2$ and $\rho\sim 0.3$ remains the same and forms a region with reduced transport compared to the rest of the profile, i.e. a narrow ITB.
-Although this model does not include many aspects of ITB physics, it allows us to qualitatively access formation of off-axis $T_e$ peaks and provides further evidence that the experimentally observed off-axis $T_e$ peaks are caused by the presence of ITBs.